-Have you ever wondered why there are so many different types of cookware to choose from, made from a wide range of materials?
+Have you ever wondered why there are so many different types of cookware to choose from! made from such a wide range of materials?

 Fortunately, there are only a few types of cookware that aren’t safe to use in your kitchen.

-Key Takeaway: There are plenty of misconceptions surrounding whether or not copper cookware is safe to use.
-Straight copper cookware is not safe to use because the copper can leach into your food.
+There are plenty of misconceptions surrounding whether or not copper cookware is safe to use.
+Straight copper cookware is not safe to use.
+Because the copper can leach into your food.
 Because of this, most copper cookware now has a type of lining, such as tin or stainless steel, which makes this type of cookware perfectly safe to use.

 Let’s find out.